Can I get pregnant on my period?

-Period sex is a normal part of sex life for some people but to others it’s a big no!
+Period sex is a normal part of the sex life for some people but to others, it’s a big no!
 Whether you’re into it or not, it is important to be informed about your reproductive health.
 Today, we are answering a very simple question: can you get pregnant during your period?

 The simple answer is YES, you can get pregnant on your period.
 However, the chances are very low because you’re typically not fertile on your period.

 Your most fertile days are typically just before or during ovulation.
-This means there has to be an egg in the fallopian tubes for fertilisation to occur.
+This means there has to be an egg in the fallopian tubes for fertilization to occur.
 During the first few days of your period, there’s no egg to be fertilized thus the chances of getting pregnant are very low.

 Is that all?

 No. Not so fast!

 The length of your cycle is an important factor that determines your level of risk.

 If you have a regular cycle of about 28 or 35 days, it’s very unlikely.
 If you have a short cycle or ovulate at random times (have irregular cycles), there is a tiny chance you can get pregnant.

 Remember that sperm survives within the female reproductive system for up to five days.
 This means that if you have sex towards the end of your period and ovulate a few days after, the sperm that survived could get you pregnant.